Effective construction of Hilbert modular forms of half-integral weight: Half-integral weight Hilbert modular forms

 \section{Half-integral weight Hilbert modular forms}

 \Ga#1{\Gamma_{#1}} \Manti#1{\mathcal M_{\mathbf{3/2+k}}^\ah(#1,\chi)} \Mholo#1{\mathcal M_{\mathbf{3/2+k}}(#1,\chi)} {\widetilde{\SL_2}(\FA)}

-We need to consider half-integral weight modular forms that are holomorphic in a subset of places of $\mba$ and antiholomorphic in its complement.
+We consider \emph{skew-holomorphic} forms, i.e., half-integral weight Hilbert modular forms that are holomorphic in a subset of places of $\mba$ and antiholomorphic in its complement.
 The holomorphic case is considered in \cite[Sect.~3]{shim-hh}.
-Here we summarize the basic definitions and results in the general case, some of which are implicit in \cite[Sect.~11]{shim-hh}.
+Here we summarize the basic definitions and results in the skew-holomorphic case, some of which are implicit in \cite[Sect.~11]{shim-hh}.

 Denoting by $\HH$ the complex upper half-plane, we say that a function $f$ on $\HH$ is \emph{antiholomorphic} if $z \mapsto f(-\overline z)$ is holomorphic.

 For an integral ideal $\id c$ divisible by $4$, following Shimura, we denote